What is Better to Buy 4×8 GB vs. 2×16 GB RAM

 First, as you mentioned, both configurations will operate in dual-channel mode, assuming that the motherboard and CPU support it.
 Dual-channel mode allows for higher memory bandwidth, improving performance in some applications.

 However, there are a few other differences to consider.
 One is future upgradeability.
-If you use all four RAM slots with 4x8GB DIMMs, you cannot add more RAM without replacing the existing modules.
+Using all four RAM slots with 4x8GB DIMMs, you cannot add more RAM without replacing the existing modules.
 On the other hand, if you use 2x16GB DIMMs, you will have two free RAM slots available for future upgrades, which can be a significant advantage.

 Another factor to consider is compatibility.
 Some motherboards and CPUs may have limitations on the amount or configuration of RAM they can support.
 Therefore, it is essential to check the specifications of your hardware before purchasing any RAM modules.